Underpinning of existing foundations

 Did you know that underpinning of foundations is notifiable work under the Building Regulations?
 You must make an application to the building control authority in all cases, without exception.

-If the underpinning works are to be carried out adjacent or in close proximity to another existing building, you need to ensure your client complies with the requirements of the Party Wall Act 1996 by advising them to enter into a party wall agreement with the adjoining owner.
+If the underpinning works are to be carried out adjacent or in close proximity to another existing building, you need to ensure your client complies with the requirements of the Party Wall etc Act 1996 by advising them to enter into a party wall agreement with the adjoining owner.

 Where a building has been damaged by foundation movement and has required underpinning, there may also be a need to carry out structural repairs or strengthening work to the superstructure.
-Such works should be designed and specified by a structural engineer or a specialist structural repair company.
+Such works should be designed and specified by a competent structural engineer or a specialist structural repair company.

 Mass concrete underpinning